samrosin/dscap/data-application/data/README.md

 # Rscripts

-This directory contains the two Rscripts.
+This directory contains the three Rscripts.

 * `read_data.R` reads in and combines the data sets from the different COVID-19 trials.
 The combined data set is saved as `CrossProtocolData.csv` (which is not included in the repo).